 Tonsai offers Thai and international cuisine.
 But beware, when the menu states spicy, they really mean it!
 My palette used to Indian spiciness couldn’t take the fiery red chili in some Thai dishes.
 Tonsai is also where breakfast is served.
 I spent a couple of leisurely mornings with a book and enjoyed the breakfast spread.

 We enjoyed cocktails and tapas at Z Bar.
+This was the best experience of all the 3 dining spots at the resort.
 The best time to visit the bar is at sunset time.
 Depending on the season, the sky could be fiery shades of orange or pastel blues and pink clouds.
 But it makes for a nice sundowner spot.

 Activities in and around the Naka Island Resort